Duet3D/DuetWiFiSocketServer/README.md

-The following variuables muse be set at the workspace level before
+The following variables muse be set at the workspace level before building:
-building:
 To set them, go to
  Windows -> Preferences -> C/C++ -> Build -> Build Variables
 and click "Add..."